Do Go On - 400 - The Millennium Dome Heist

 How hard can it be?

-You've just got to put your life on the line.
+Just got to put your life on the line.

 I would like to thank now from Brighton in Essex.

-Looks like in Great Britain.
+Looks like it in Great Britain.

 It is Zach Huntley.